sarthakmanna/Bug-Finder/README.md

 **1. When adding a C++ file,**
 a.
 The file extension must be '.cpp'.
 Failing this will result in a Compilation Error.
 b.
-Make sure your PC has 'g++' compiler preinstalled and recognises the command "g++ <filename>".
+Make sure your PC has 'g++' compiler preinstalled and recognises the command "g++ filename.cpp".

 **2. When adding a Java file,**
 a.
 The file extension must be '.java'.